HumbleToS/Generic-Extensions/README.md

 In general, these files follow the same basic template.
 If they require a database, they are configured to use `asqlite`, and may use differently named files for each specific function.
 This behavior could be changed by you.

-Converting the commands contained within to slash commands should be a trivial task, though some of the commands (namely the ones reserved for bot owner usage) should not be converted, as they are better served as prefix commands.
+In general, the commands used are legacy (prefix) commands.
+Converting these prefix commands to slash commands *should* be simple to accomplish, though some of the commands (namely the owner usage only ones) should remain as legacy (prefix) commands.
+Some of the files contain slash commands, which will need to be synced to Discord in order to operate.
+A sync prefix command is provided in the `utility/sync.py` file.

 All extensions assume that you have the following intents enabled:
 - message_content